DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-29-collecting-more-useful-information-about-why-trainees-withdraw.md

   },
   {
     id: "3-more-details",
-    text: "Page asking for more details about why the trainee withdrew and whether the Department for Education could have done anything to avoid it"
+    text: "Asking for more details about why the trainee withdrew and whether the Department for Education could have done anything to avoid it"
   },
   {
     id: "4-confirm",